scrutinizer-ci/scrutinizer/doc/index.rst

 a global base configuration where you only overwrite a few selected settings for each repository.

 Learn more in the :doc:`dedicated configuration chapter <configuration>`.

+API
+---
+Scrutinizer provides an API which you can for example use to retrieve information about your projects in a programmatic
+fashion: Learn more in the :doc:`API Documentation <api/index>`.